mincerafter42/mincerafter42.github.io/labels.md

 * I'm **trans**, meaning my gender is not what people thought it was when I was born, because people make assumptions about babies' genders before the babies even know gender is a thing.

 ## How to get your own pride flag GIF
 You can't!
-Well, you can, but there isn't a large library of available flags or anything.
+Well, you can, but there isn't a large library of templates for quick and easy assembly or anything.
 The GIF was made entirely by _me!_ using [Gnu Image Manipulation Program](https://gimp.org) so you could use it or another image editor to make your own GIF.
 ![This user is aromantic, a demigirl, trans, non-binary, and asexual.](/assets/ident-8831.gif)